Vertebrate Paleontology (GCVP)

 The mammalogy collection (approximately 1,500 specimens) was developed primarily for biomechanical comparisons between fossil and recent mammals.
 The strength of the collection therefore, is in its skeletal holdings.
 Representatives of all modern orders of mammals except Paucituberculata are included.
 Carnivores, cetaceans, primates, and ungulates are particularly well represented.
-Some of the more unusual specimens include complete skeletons of: African Lion; Leopard; Stellar Sea Lion; California Sea Lion; Florida Manatee; male and female Orangutans; Chimpanzee; Rock Hyrax; Giraffe; and White Rhinoceros.
+Some of the more unusual specimens include complete skeletons of: African Lion; Leopard; Stellar Sea Lion; California Sea Lion; Florida Manatee; Orangutan; Chimpanzee; Rock Hyrax; Giraffe; and White Rhinoceros.
 The collection also includes several hundred skins and skulls used primarily for teaching.

 The herpetology collection consists of two types of holdings.
 The first is a teaching collection of fluid preserved specimens from Georgia (approximately 300-400 specimens).
 This collection is used in various vertebrate classes including Herpetology and Vertebrate Zoology.
-The second collection is an extensive skeletal collection (approximately 3,000 specimens) that was developed mainly for vertebrate paleontological comparative work.
+The second collection is an extensive skeletal collection (over 3,000 specimens) that was developed mainly for vertebrate paleontological comparative work.
 The strength of this collection is its taxonomic diversity.
 While most of the collection consists of North American taxa, representative families and genera from many other countries are also represented.
 The collection is extensively used in Oligocene through Holocene herpetological research.

 GC’s fish collection consists of approximately 300-400 fluid preserved specimens from all regions of Georgia.